karozi/Awesome-Vibecoding-and-Speccoding-Resources/README.md

 You’re free to use, modify, and share everything in this repository (and my GitHub gists) for personal or commercial projects.
 The only requirement: please credit my [Substack ↗](https://karozieminski.substack.com/) wherever you reuse, adapt, or redistribute this work.

 ---

-## Changelog

-* `2025-09-24` — Initial public template; added AIO/SEO block and StackShelf embeds.

----

-## FAQ

-**Q: Can I remix these checklists?**
-A: Yes.
-Keep attribution to *Product with Attitude* and link back to this repo or Substack.

-**Q: Where do I start?**
-A: Clone → read `/resources/README.md` → pick a checklist → ship a slice.

-**Q: How do I get featured on StackShelf?**
-A: Open an Issue with links to your products and add the `stackshelf-candidate` label.

----